 - 4.1.
 The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 10 years for crushed rock. - 4.2.
-The estimated reserve for crushed rock, incorporating that on Portland and at Swanworth Quarry, is approximately 12,185,000 tonnes.
-The 10 year average of sales (2008 to 2017), set out in Table 2, is 220,000 tpa.
+The estimated reserve for crushed rock, incorporating that on Portland and at Swanworth Quarry, is approximately 12,000,000 tonnes.
+The 10 year average of sales (2009 to 2018), set out in Table 2, is 210,000 tpa.
 If this figure is applied to the estimated reserve (see Table 3), this gives the following result:

-Crushed rock landbank: 12.19 mt / 0.22 mtpa = c.
-55 years
+Crushed rock landbank: 12 mt / 0.21 mtpa = c.
+57 years

 - 4.3.
-The crushed rock landbank is therefore calculated as 55 years supply.
-This is well in excess of the required 10 years, and also far in excess of the timescale of the adopted Bournemouth, Dorset and Poole Minerals Strategy (2014-2028) and the emerging Draft Mineral Sites Plan (2019-2034). - 4.4.
-It should however be noted that it is very difficult to determine the crushed rock landbank with accuracy.
+The crushed rock landbank is therefore calculated as c.57 years supply.
+This is well in excess of the required 10 years, and also far in excess of the requirement over the timescale of the adopted Bournemouth, Dorset and Poole Minerals Strategy (2014-2028) and the Draft Mineral Sites Plan (2019-2034). - 4.4.
 The landbank is almost entirely located on Portland, within a composite planning permission granted in 1951 covering around two thirds of the top of the island.
-The permission is for the quarrying of stone the crushed rock element is from crushing of waste and off cuts and the deeper cherty layer.
+The permission is for the quarrying of stone the crushed rock element is from crushing of waste, off-cuts and the deeper cherty layer.
 The amount available for crushing varies depending on other circumstances, hence it is difficult to estimate the landbank with any certainty.
-Parts of the permission are sensitive environmentally and in amenity terms.
+Parts of the permission are sensitive environmentally and in amenity terms. - 4.5.
 The Minerals Strategy advocates underground mining to access parts of the dimension stone reserve to minimise impacts.
 Where mining permissions have been granted, this reduces the availability of crushed rock.
 Additionally, there has been a need for minerals buffer areas to be implemented around new housing developments within or close to the 1951 permission, further reducing the reserve.
-These factors have been taken into account in assessing the current estimated reserve wherever possible, however the reserve could be further reduced as more situations such as these occur. - 4.5.
-The Mineral Sites Plan Pre-Submission Draft (which is currently undergoing examination) does not propose any new open-cast quarries on Portland, in line with the policy stance of the 2014 Minerals Strategy.
-No permissions for crushed rock quarries were issued in 2017. - 4.6.
-Swanworth Quarry is the largest producer of crushed rock in Dorset, producing approximately half of the total annual output.
-With less than 5 years of reserves remaining, its closure would impact strongly on sales of crushed rock.
-The Mineral Sites Plan Pre-Submission Draft includes a proposed extension to Swanworth Quarry in Purbeck.
-Swanworth and its proposed extension are located in the Dorset Area of Outstanding Natural Beauty and there is some uncertainty regarding the potential landscape impact of the proposed extension.
-If the proposed quarry extension is ultimately unsuccessful, the annual output of crushed rock could fall below the current 10 year average during the timescale of the Plan unless quarries on Portland can significantly increase their output.
+Although these factors have been taken into account in assessing the current estimated reserve wherever possible, the reserve could be further reduced as more situations such as these occur.

+- 4.6.
+The Mineral Sites Plan 2019 does not propose any new open-cast quarries on Portland in line with the policy stance of the 2014 Minerals Strategy, nor does it propose any new mines. - 4.7.
+Swanworth Quarry in Purbeck is the largest producer of crushed rock in Dorset, producing approximately half of the total annual output.
+With potentially less than 3 years of reserves remaining, its closure would impact strongly on sales of crushed rock.
+The Mineral Sites Plan 2019 includes a proposed extension to Swanworth Quarry.
+The current quarry and its proposed extension are located in the Dorset Area of Outstanding Natural Beauty and there is some uncertainty regarding the level of landscape impact of the proposed extension.
+If the proposed quarry extension is ultimately unsuccessful, the annual output of crushed rock could fall below the current 10 year average during the timescale of the Plan unless quarries on Portland can significantly increase their output. - 4.8.
+No permissions for crushed rock were issued in 2018.